TwitchPlaysPokemon/pokerbg/README.md

 - The Safari Zone will now let you in if you don't have enough money, but with less than 30 SAFARI BALLs.
 (Same behavior as Pokémon Yellow)
 - The Safari Zone will no longer let you leave without quitting the Safari Game.
 This prevents several glitches, the most major being [Glitch City](https://bulbapedia.bulbagarden.net/wiki/Glitch_City)
 - The Safari Zone's initial step count is boosted from 500 to 750, allowing for more missteps while trying to find HM03 and the GOLD TEETH.
+- Cycling Road's gate guards will no longer let you sneak by without a BICYCLE.

 To set up the repository, see [**INSTALL.md**](INSTALL.md).